jgoergen/OP1Kenobi/README.md

 # OP1Kenobi
-A full featured Companion for the Teenage Engineering OP1 Keyboard.
+A full featured Companion for the Teenage Engineering OP1 Keyboard written in Python 2.7

 While I adore my OP1, there are some things I would love to augment a bit to improve the workflow, plus more features = more better.